 Google’s index is the complete list of all the pages that it knows about and is willing to show users when they search.

 If your new page is not in the index, you will not show up.

 However, getting into the index and then never worrying about it again is not a good strategy.

 Anytime you make a change to a page, you want Google to know about it so it can incorporate those changes into where you rank.

-There are many automated seo tools and tactics we can use to make Google and search engines crawlers crawl as many of our pages as possible, every day.
+There are many automated SEO tools and tactics we can use to make Google crawlers crawl as many of our pages as possible every day.